 How do I get a Green Card?

 Each insurer is obliged to provide a Green Card to their policyholders when requested.
 Individual insurers have released their own guidance in relation to Green Cards and some may even have a cost associated when issuing but this varies from insurer to insurer.
-With the approaching transition date, you should contact your insurer as far in advance as possible to obtain more information from them.
+You should contact your insurer as far in advance as possible from the date you require a green card to obtain more information from them.

 Are there any additional requirements I need besides a Green Card?

 With current uncertainty over the terms of the UK’s exit, it is important you keep up-to-date and monitor any guidance issued by both the Government and insurance bodies.
 A number of requirements (such as, international driving licences, permits or vehicle identification) could be subject to change and it is essential you stay diligent to ensure you can continue travelling safely and smoothly.

 You do not need a GB sticker if your number plate includes the GB identifier on its own or with the Union flag.
 But you will need to display a GB sticker clearly on the rear of your vehicle if your number plate has any of the following: